|

 So I love the Prophet ﷺ, Abu Bakr, and ʿUmar, and I hope that I will be with them because of my love for them, even though I have not done deeds like theirs.

-Inhabitants will be united with those they loved – their righteous family, friends, and righteous predecessors:
+Inhabitants will be united with those they loved – their righteous family, friends, as well as the righteous predecessors who came before them:

 وَٱلَّذِينَ ءَامَنُوا۟ وَٱتَّبَعَتْهُمْ ذُرِّيَّتُهُم بِإِيمَـٰنٍ أَلْحَقْنَا بِهِمْ ذُرِّيَّتَهُمْ